simd-everywhere/simde/README.md

 ### Compilers

-SIMDe does depend on some C99 feauters, though the subset supported by MSVC also works.
+SIMDe does depend on some C99 features, though the subset supported by MSVC also works.

 Every commit is tested with several different versions of GCC, clang,